Sample 1

 The Self

+This filtering personality I am calling the “self.”
+It deserves a name like this, for it is something that is “I” and not conscious, something that is both part of us and yet not in our control.
+If we could place a number on its domination, it would look something like this.
 It has been estimated that 11 million bits of information enter into our sensory perception per second - and that we are only focused on 16 bits of it.
 The rest of it gets filtered out.
-That is an almost 1:1,000,000 ratio.
-That is why when I say that this is a self-driving lesson, I don’t mean that we are driving.
-I mean that we are being driven.
+This is an almost 1:1,000,000 ratio.
+That is why when I say that this is a self-driving lesson, I don’t mean that we are driving; I mean that we are being driven.

+I suspect some of you may have a hard time with this self-driving lesson.
+I can hear someone saying, You know what?
+I think your picture of autopilot is a scare tactic.
+You’re frightening people into thinking there’s something defective, so you can gaslight them into your moral position.
 I want to be careful.
 I’m not trying to make you afraid.
 The position we should take is distrust.
-You know what I’m talking about.
+You know what this feels like.
 You’ve noticed yourself wanting things that you don’t want to want, and doing things you don’t want to do, and paying attention to things that you don’t want to pay attention to.
 There’s something in you that’s steering you in the wrong directions.
 I don’t think you should be upset for automatically paying attention to a puma on your lawn or a woman in a red dress.
 However, it’s likely that you’ve felt trapped at some point in your life by either anxiety or lust.
-I also think that if you take a look at the ads on your phone, you’ll soon find that the overwhelming majority of them have to do with nakedness, gossip, and the political equivalent of a puma on your lawn.
+I also think that if you take a look at the ads on your phone, you’ll soon find that the overwhelming majority of them have to do with fear, disgust, nakedness, gossip, and the political equivalent of a puma on your lawn.
 Politicians bombard us with ads shaped to appeal to our autopilots in the worst way possible.
-YouTubers get clicks with giant faces looking shocked or terrified next to $100 bills; online news almost has to say SHOCKING or BREAKING NEWS to get you to read; everything has turned into a war over 0.5 seconds of your attention.
-Survival in the marketplace depends upon how successfully a company can hack into the autopilots and autosteer attention toward a product.
+YouTubers get clicks with giant faces looking excited next to $100 bills; news almost has to say SHOCKING or BREAKING NEWS to get you to read; everything has turned into a war over 0.2 seconds of your attention.
+Survival in the marketplace depends upon how a company can hack into our autopilots.
+For none of this do we ever have to think about: all we have to do is click without making a decision.

-The problem with this is that whatever we pretend doesn’t exist, will still exist.
+However, whatever we pretend doesn’t exist, will still exist.
 It will continue to operate, only in darkness.

-It’s like we’re sitting in the driver’s seat, holding the wheel, but the car’s already steering automatically away from anxiety – toward safety – toward being one of the gang – left, right, left, left – toward a bigger house – away from pain – toward being that person that we wanted to be ever since we started to dream big – right, right, left, right – toward our same protective routine.
+It’s like we’re sitting in the driver’s seat, holding the wheel, but the car’s already steering away from anxiety – toward safety – toward being one of the gang – left, right, left, left – toward a bigger house – away from pain – toward being that person that we wanted to be ever since we started to dream big – right, right, left, right – toward our same protective routine.
 This self-driving mechanism keeps us safe and alive.
 But what if it steers us away from where we should go?